vala-lang/vala-docs/docs/contributor-guide/compiler-guide/03-00-the-vala-compiler/03-02-parser.md

 }
 ```

-The accept_children () method lets the node accept all of its children so
+The `accept_children ()` method lets the node accept all of its children so
-they can declare themselves to the CodeVisitor.
+they can declare themselves to the `CodeVisitor`.
 This is the recursive
 part of the traversal.
-For example, a Struct code node has a list of
+For example, a `Struct` code node has a list of
 base types, type parameters, fields, constants, and methods.
-Vala.Struct.accept_children () accepts all of these.
+`Vala.Struct.accept_children ()` accepts all of these.

 ```vala
 public override void accept_children (CodeVisitor visitor) {